Firefly Distillery: Products

 The Sweet Tea Lemonade is a blend of Firefly Sweet Tea Vodka and fresh squeezed lemonade.

-Production by the Sazerac Company
+Sweet Tea Vodka Production by the Sazerac Company

 In October 2008, Firefly Distillery and the Sazerac Company formed a joint venture to produce Firefly Sweet Tea Vodka at Sazerac's Buffalo Trace Distillery in Kentucky and distribute the product through Sazerac's distribution channels.
 Through this joint venture Firefly Sweet Tea Vodka was able to be distributed to all states by March 2009.

-As of April 2016, the company's web site says that "Firefly products that are sold outside of South Carolina are made at our sister distilleries in Kentucky", and the Sazerac Company web site lists Firefly brand products in its brand portfolio.
+The Sazerac Company web site lists this Firefly brand product in its brand portfolio.